 Suzanne Leia

 Social Impact Architects’ fearless leader and Star Wars fan, Suzanne Smith, makes a connection between the lessons of the Jedi and increased productivity.
-She and fellow fan Jamie Smith channeled Han Solo and Princess Leia at a recent Halloween party.
+She and fellow fan Jamie Smith channeled Han Solo and Princess Leia at a Halloween party.

 My friends and family often ask, “How do you get so much done?”
 “Jedi mind tricks,” I quip.
-Lately I have noticed a flood of Fortune 500 CEOs sharing their “productivity tricks,” so my team decided we would share ours – with a Stars Wars twist – as this busy holiday season approaches.
+Lately I have noticed a flood of Fortune 500 CEOs sharing their “productivity tricks,” so my team decided we would share ours – with a Stars Wars twist – as this busy summer approaches.

 “But only you can change yourself.” — Bendu